 Upon receiving such a request, the student's teacher shall determine within five (5) work days if an accommodation is possible under the provisions of this policy.
 If the teacher decides an accommodation cannot be made or if the student or the student's parent believes the accommodation to be unreasonable, the student or the student's parent may request a conference with the teacher and the teacher's principal.
 A requested conference will occur at a time of mutual convenience, but no later than five (5) working days following the request.
-The principal shall have five (5) working days in which to make a decision on the appealed to the District Superintendent who shall convene a conference between the student, the parent and the teacher.
+The principal shall have five (5) working days in which to make a decision on the appeal.
+If the student, the student's parent, or the teacher is unsatisfied with the principal's decision, it may be appealed to the District Superintendent who shall convene a conference between the student, the parent and the teacher.
 The requested conference will occur at a time of mutual convenience, but no later than five (5) working days following the request.
 The Superintendent shall have five (5) working days in which to make a decision on the appeal which shall be final with no further right of appeal.